tan-language/tan-language-server/README.md

-# Tan Language Server Protocol
+# Tan LSP Server

-A server for LSP.
+The server exposes the Tan Analyzer through LSP (Language Server Protocol).
+This server is used by the `vscode_tan` extension.

 ## Links